vmurigneu/LPS_typing_Illumina/README.md

 **2) Database files for Kraken, Kaptive, CheckM, Bakta and AMRFinderPlus**

+There are two options to obtain the databases files:
+- **a) Databases stored locally for Lida's team**
 Copy the databases folder from the RDM to the cloned pipeline repository on the scratch space (named "dir" below):
 ```
 dir=/scratch/project_mnt/SXXX/PIPELINE/LPS_typing_Illumina
 cp -r /QRISdata/Q2313/Valentine/PIPELINES/databases ${dir}
 ```

+- **b) Databases download for other users**
+The databases for Kraken, CheckM, Bakta and AMRFinderPlus can be downloaded automatically using the pipeline parameters --download_kraken_db, --download_checkm_db, --download_bakta_db, and --download_amrfinder_db respectively.
+They will be downloaded in a folder called databases within your pipeline repository.
+Once the database folders have bveen downloaded once, you can remove the corresponding flags and the pipeline will reuse them automatically for subsequent runs.

 **3) Prepare the samplesheet file (csv)**